Spanish Rice (Easy, Delicious, The BEST!)

 - Chicken broth (or stock) + tomato sauce (or puree).
 These two ingredients constitute the liquid in which your rice will cook.
 So much more flavorful that plain water!

-You see, I was always cooking my Spanish Rice according to a set recipe, but I never took into account that different varieties/brands of white rice may have cooking directions that call for varying amounts of water and a whole range of cooking times.
 So it finally occurred to me that, instead of cooking my rice with a certain amount of liquid for a set amount of time each go-round, it might make more sense to pay attention to the directions on the back of the bag of rice.

-That's right, y'all...this Spanish Rice is basically like cooking a regular ol' pot of rice according to the package directions.
+That's right, y'all...this Spanish Rice recipe is basically like cooking a regular ol' pot of rice according to the package directions.

 But instead of just cooking the rice in water with a bit of salt and possibly butter, you're going to make this Mexican-inspired version by cooking the rice in a combo of chicken broth and tomato sauce.